immutable2022/setupRaspberryPi/README.md

 ## Get a VPN

-If you are doing advanced things that might get into trouble ( for example denaial of service attacks is considered a crime in most jurisdictions) you will need to install a VPN.
-Here do your research and pick a paied one and you guessed it, normally the most secure tend to be the most expensive.
+If you are doing advanced things that might get into trouble ( for example denial of service attacks is considered a crime in most jurisdictions) you will need to install a VPN.
+Here do your research and pick a payed one and you guessed it, normally the most secure tend to be the most expensive.
 Check as many reviews as possible before choosing one.

 That's it.
-With this setup you'll have your minimal hacking setup on a Raspberry Pi.
+With this setup we have a minimal hacking setup on a Raspberry Pi.
 It may take a many hours to get into the final setup that suits your needs but take your time and make sure you do your research.

 Again be carefull if you are just starting.
 Don't trust just the TOR network for anonymity.
 Entry and Exit nodes might still be monitored although unlikely that's also a possibility.